websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/specifying-dependencies.md

 # Specifying Dependencies

 Compiling a module and deploying it to Liferay requires satisfying the module's external dependencies.
 After [finding dependency artifacts](../finding-artifacts.md), you must [declare them as dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html) in your Gradle build file.

-Compilation requires locally available packages from artifacts.
-Deployment requires packages from artifacts at run time.
-Run time artifacts may be bundled with Liferay or can be deployed to Liferay separately in other modules or packaged with your project.
-Here you'll learn how to specify artifact dependencies for compile time and run time scenarios.
+Liferay includes many artifacts whose [packages](../../reference/exported-third-party-packages.md) are available at run time.
+If you depend on other artifacts, you must deploy them manually.
+Here you'll find dependency configuration steps and examples.

-## Adding Dependencies
+## Configuring Dependencies

 Here's how to configure dependencies: